WillDSmith1995/willsgeo/_posts/blogs/2020-07-09-labrador_blog.md

   <figcaption>Fig.3 - Gatineau National Park.</figcaption>
 </figure>

 <ul>Despite working in a office in downtown Ottawa, the real work would be completed in the remote Labrador Trough.
-The region is home to a number of small indigenous communities, yet the majority of the area is untouched wilderness, that for over half the year, is completely submerged in snow and ice, with temperatures stopping below -40 degrees celcius.
+The region is home to a number of small indigenous communities, yet the majority of the area is untouched wilderness, that for over half the year, is completely submerged in snow and ice, with temperatures stooping below -40 degrees celcius.
 The majority of the area in inaccessible.
 To get to larger communities in the north, such as Kuujjuaq, you would take a seaplane or helicopter up to Ungava Bay.
 Alternatively, to reach the larger communities in the south, such as Schefferville, there is a railroad, or take a helicopter from Wabush.</ul>

 # Into the wilderness